In the course of deer hunting over fifty years, Walt Hampton has seen a few deer get shot. Here are his best deer loads.

 Any centerfire rifle caliber will kill a deer with the right shot placement but the vast majority of deer hunters use calibers between .243 and .30/06, inclusive, for deer hunting.
+But are these the best deer loads?

 The exceptions, notably the cast bullet crowd, seem to like the diameters that start at .30” and go on up, over the smaller diameters.